- Home

 The PGDipLSCM is a Level 8 programme of 120 credits at Levels 7 and 8, with at least 75 credits at Level 8.

-You can complete the programme in one year full-time or up to four years part-time, depending on your previous study and experience, and specific course preferences.
+You can complete the programme in 12 months full-time or up to four years part-time, depending on your previous study and experience, and specific course preferences.

 Those who initially enrolled in the Master’s Degrees, and are not in a position to complete it, can transfer applicable courses to the postgraduate diploma for the purposes of qualification completion.